Energy use and conservation in schools

 - Use timers or make someone responsible for switching off heaters when they’re not needed.

 If you’re using electric heating, all electrical appliances must be regularly tested.
-To find out more, go to electrical equipment testing.

 Having efficient lighting